citp/privacy-policy-historical/u/us/usc/usconcealedcarry.com.md

 #### Security

-Our Web site has security measures in place to protect the loss, misuse and alteration of the information under our control.
-We employ strict security measures to safeguard online transactions; personal information is stored in a secured database and always sent via an encrypted Internet channel.
+Our website has security measures in place to protect the loss, misuse, and alteration of the information under our control.
+We employ strict security measures to safeguard online transactions; personal information is stored in a secured database and is always sent via an encrypted Internet channel.

 #### Choice/Opt-In

 Our site gives users the opportunity to opt-in to receive communications from us.
 You can be assured that we never reveal, sell, or make available your email address to anyone for any purpose.

-This site also gives users the following options for removing their information from our database in order to stop receiving communications or our service.
+This site also gives users the option to remove their information from our database in order to stop receiving communications or our service.

 #### Other